open2b/scriggo-site/site/limitations.md

 For a comprehensive list of not-yet-implemented features see the list of [missing features on Github](https://github.com/open2b/scriggo/labels/missing-feature).

-## Limitations due to maintain the interoperability with Go official compiler `gc`
+## Limitations due to maintaining the interoperability with Go official compiler `gc`

 * types defined in Scriggo are not correctly seen by the `reflect` package.
     This manifests itself, for example, when calling the function